liquidctl/liquidctl/docs/developer/protocol/asus_rog_ryujin.md

-# ASUS ROG RYUJIN II liquid cooler protocol
+# ASUS Ryujin II liquid cooler protocol

 The data of all usb packets is 65 bytes long, prefixed with `0xEC`.